AltaPay/plugin-netsuite/wiki.md

   </tr>
   <tr>
     <td><strong>Gateway Request Types</strong></td>
     <td>Add the types that are needed for the terminal.
-To process payments with 3D Secure 2.0, check the Authentications box in the Gateway Request Types.</td>
+To process payments with 3D Secure v1 or v2, check the Authentications box in the Gateway Request Types.</td>
   </tr>
 </tbody>
 </table>